konrads/substrate/frame/scheduler-datetime/README.md

 ## Overview

-This module exposes capabilities for scheduling dispatches to occur at a specified block number or at a specified period.
+This module exposes capabilities for scheduling dispatches to occur at a specified schedule based on starting UTC time, optional ending UTC time, and periods consisting of multiples of year/month/week/day/hour/minute/second/ms.
 These scheduled dispatches may be named or anonymous and may be canceled.

 **NOTE:** The scheduled calls will be dispatched with the default filter for the origin: namely `frame_system::Config::BaseCallFilter` for all origin except root which will get no filter.
 And not the filter contained in origin use to call `fn schedule`.

-If a call is scheduled using proxy or whatever mecanism which adds filter, then those filter will not be used when dispatching the schedule call.
+If a call is scheduled using proxy or whatever mechanism which adds filter, then those filter will not be used when dispatching the schedule call.

 ## Interface

 ### Dispatchable Functions

+* `sync_scheduleds` - recalculate scheduled wake triggers, accounting for
+  potential clock drift.
 * `schedule` - schedule a dispatch, which may be periodic, to occur at a specified block and with a specified priority.
 * `cancel` - cancel a scheduled dispatch, specified by block number and